yktoo/yktoo.com/content/blog/0258/index.en.md

 I've got a visa in five business days, as expected.
 Nonetheless, you're advised never to expect anything when dealing with Russian officials.

 Compared to that, getting a Shengen visa is a breeze.
-The inviter also sends a guarantee statement (//garantstelling//), but there you may choose whether or not to provide financial support.
+The inviter also sends a guarantee statement ({{< fl "garantstelling" >}}), but there you may choose whether or not to provide financial support.
 You simply print out the [statement form](https://ind.nl/EN/documents/1310.pdf) at home and certify your signature at your local town-hall.
 This takes about five minutes of your time (as opposed to 20 business days) and an ID.
 The visa is usually ready in 4-7 days.